OHSU’s K-12 COVID-19 screening program is back for the 2022-23 school year.

 - Instructions on how to collect a spit sample for testing.

-We will send an email to you with the test results 1-2 days after the sample is collected or dropped off at your school.
-If the student tests positive or inconclusive, you will get a phone call from a nurse from an OHSU COVID-19 hotline.
+We will send the test results to you directly through LabFinder one to two days after the sample is collected or dropped off.
+If the student tests positive or inconclusive, you will get a phone call from a nurse from the OHSU COVID-19 hotline.
 We will use the primary email and phone number your school has on file for you to contact you about test results.

 OHSU will never share your child’s information or COVID-19 status with anyone other than public health officials.
 OHSU will not share test results with your school.
 The OHA or the local health authority will call you if you have a positive result to start contact tracing.
 While your school will not get your child’s results from OHSU, it might get them from the OHA or local health authority.